livinter/keras_rmac/Readme.md

 Train some videos:

-`python3 train.py [input video file] `
+`python3 train.py --source [input video file] `

 Then test new videos if they contain parts of the already trained videos.

-`python3 test.py [input video file] `
+`python3 test.py --source [input video file] --detect 15`

+with the detect parameter you can control how sensitive you the frame detection should be.

 On a GTX1080 Ti it takes 0.035sec to get am 128Byte hash from one frame.
 For training the standard value is 1 hash/second.
-The has is then converted into 50-200 keys of 10-24 bit, depending on the amount of videos.
+The has is then converted into 50-200 keys with 10-24 bit, depending on the amount of videos.
 The value at this keys is/are a reference to the videos+position in the video.
 Querying those keys allows to match similar video+position just by lookup.